AdminForIinRange/learningnext14restfulapi/Notes.md

 export const addPost = async (formData) => {
   "use server";
-  // //creates a "new" instance of post then with the destured elemenst from   const { title, desc, slug, userId } = Object.fromEntries(formData), const { title, desc, slug, userId } = Object.fromEntries(formData);
+  // //creates a "new" instance of post then with the destrued elemenst from   const { title, desc, slug, userId } = Object.fromEntries(formData), const { title, desc, slug, userId } = Object.fromEntries(formData);

   try {